SuchithaMisra/CSE3150/Labs/Lab02/README.md

 ## Introduction

-The Fisher-Yates Algorithm Lab provides an implementation of the Fisher-Yates algorithm along with unit tests to verify its correctness.
+The Fisher-Yates Algorithm Lab provides an implementation of the Fisher-Yates algorithm along with unit tests to verify its correctness with the help of functions implemented in Lab01.

 ## Usage